effectfully-ou/sketches/has-lens-done-right/README.md

 # `HasLens` done right

+**EDIT**: as [it turned out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568217485) the solution presented here is worse than the already known functional dependencies solution, because the latter also has proper type inference, but is generally safer and simpler.
+This was pointed out in this [response](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568206301).

+So this post is more of an intro to the type-changing update problem space rather than something interesting in terms of original research.

 ## Preface

 The title is a bit clickbaity, I do not really know whether the solution presented in this post is "done right" or not.
 But so far it does seem to perform better than widely known approaches.
 Jump straight to [Conclusions](https://github.com/effectfully/sketches/tree/master/has-lens-done-right#conclusions) if you're only interested in what makes the new approach better.
 See also [this response](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568206301) for how they can achieve all the same benefits that the new machinery provides by implementing special rules regarding the `HasLens` class in the compiler.
 They've also got better type inference with one of the old approaches, but I currently do not undestand how they've managed to do that and whether their solution is sufficient.